dj-urg/digital-methods-coding-introduction/getting-started.md

 - **Auto-Save**: Enable auto-saving of files as you work.
   - Go to **File > Auto Save** and choose the delay interval or trigger (e.g., "afterDelay" or "onWindowChange").

-- **Code Snippets**: Create custom code snippets to speed up your workflow.
-  - Go to **File > Preferences > User Snippets** and select the language for which you want to create a snippet.
-  - Define your snippets using the provided JSON format.

 - **Integrated Terminal Customization**: Customize the look of the integrated terminal (e.g., shell, colors).
   - Go to **File > Preferences > Settings** and search for "Terminal".
   - You can change the `"Terminal > Integrated: Shell"` setting to specify which shell to use (e.g., Bash, PowerShell).

-### Explore Debugging Capabilities

-VS Code has powerful debugging tools built in.
-Here’s how to get started with debugging Python code:

-- **Start Debugging**:
-  - Set breakpoints in your code by clicking in the gutter to the left of the line numbers.
-  - Press `F5` to start debugging or go to **Run > Start Debugging**.
-  - The Debug view will open, showing variables, call stack, and a terminal where you can step through your code, inspect variables, and evaluate expressions.

-- **Launch Configurations**:
-  - Customize how your application is launched during debugging by creating a `launch.json` file.
-  - Go to the Debug view and click **create a launch.json file**.
-This will open a configuration file where you can specify different environments, command-line arguments, and more.

 ### Explore Git and Version Control